 According to legend, Phoenix gets its name from Cambridge-educated pioneer Darrell Duppa, who saw the ruins and prehistoric canals of the Hohokam and believed another civilization would rise from the ashes.

-Phoenix is the United States’ sixth-largest city with a population of over 1.6 million.
+Phoenix is the United States’ fifth-largest city with a population of over 1.6 million.

 Maricopa County—where Greater Phoenix is located—covers 9,266 square miles, making it about the size of New Hampshire.